Our representative will call you within few minutes

 The second benefit offered is if the policyholder surpasses the maturity date of the plan.
 It would be equal to Guaranteed Maturity Sum Assured.

 If the cause of death cause is unnatural, most accidents, there is an add-on 50% that is paid to the nominee along with the assured sum.

 Limited Premium Payment Term

-As discussed before, the PPT (Premium Payment Term) is only 11 years, but the policy benefits last up to 30 years, depending on the policy the person chooses it could even vary higher.
+As discussed before, the PPT (Premium Payment Term) is only 11 years, but the policy benefits last up to 30 years, depending on the policy the person chooses.

-Exclusion in here means the reason for abortion of the policy due to certain circumstances.
+Exclusions here means the reasons for abortion of the policy due to certain circumstances.

-The eligibility criteria have a minimum entry age of 21 years for all policy terms whereas the maximum entry age differs based on different policy terms.
-The maximum maturity years are of 75 years.
+The minimum entry age allowed is 21 years for all policy terms whereas the maximum entry age differs based on different policy terms.
+The maximum maturity age is 75 years.
 Down below is a list to follow.

 |Policy Term||Minimum Entry Age||Maximum Entry Age|